douglasyao/FR-Perturb/README.md

 ### Cross-validation

 **1**. `--cross-validate`.
 FR-Perturb provides the option to perform 2-fold cross validation of the perturbation effects.
 The input dataset is split in half, then perturbation effect sizes are separately estimated in each half and their consistency with each other is assessed.
-If `--compute-pval` is set, then correlation and sign consistency will be assessed for all significant effects will be assessed.
+If `--compute-pval` is set, then correlation and sign consistency will be computed for all significant effects.
 The output will look something like this:
 ```
         Correlation     Sign_concordance
 q<0.05_effects  0.83     0.95
 q<0.2_effects   0.62      0.82
 ```
-If `--compute-pval` is not set, then correlation and sign consistency will be assessed for the largest effects by magnitude.
+If `--compute-pval` is not set, then correlation and sign consistency will be compute for the largest effects by magnitude.
 The output will look something like this:
 ```
         Correlation     Sign_concordance
 Top_0.1%_effects        0.74     0.87